 Our goal is to help support student success by allowing our students to have their materials on the first day of their courses.
 Charging information is uploaded overnight, so students will need to have registered for courses at least one day prior to charging books and supplies in the bookstore.

 When to purchase books

-Items can be purchased at any time if you are paying with cash, check or credit card.
+Books will be available three weeks prior to the semester start.
 If you would like to charge to your student account, the charge period begins three weeks before the semester starts and ends the first week of class.
 For summer semester charge periods or other important dates, visit M State's Business Services website.